akbir/akbir.github.io/_posts/2018-08-09-Intro's to AI - Representation Learning with Word2Vec.md

 *The network believes the next word is 10% likely to be "The", 30% likely to "Black" and 60% likely to be "Cat".*

 We train the model, so it’s allowed to change the word embedding layer to try improving it’s score.
 In the example above we take the hidden state representation to be the corresponding vector for “mat”.
-This is useful because the vector representation of ‘mat’ depends purely on the words around it and the model must train to fit all other phrases which also predict "mat".
+This is useful because the vector representation of "mat" depends purely on the words around it and the model must train to fit all other phrases which also predict "mat".

 When we look at these vectors (we can represent them as scatter plots in 2 and 3 dimensions), we see rich relationships between them.
 We find that certain directions between vectors represent relationships between words.
-For example, gendered nouns are always the same distance from each other (King/Queen, Man/Woman, Mr/Mrs) and that verb tenses are in the same direction (walking/walked, swimming/swam).
+For example, gendered nouns are always the same distance from each other (king/queen, man/woman, mr/mrs) and that verb tenses are in the same direction (walking/walked, swimming/swam).

 ![relations](/img/relations.png)